-Under the terms of the Southern Kibbutz Agreement, the Southern Kibbutz has agreed to make the site available for use by the Southern Kibbutz Partnership during the term of the Southern Kibbutz Agreement.
+Under the terms of the Southern Kibbutz Agreement, the Southern Kibbutz has agreed to make the approximately 540,000 square feet of land plus operational facilities available for use by the Southern Kibbutz Partnership during the term of the Southern Kibbutz Agreement.
+We also have the option to expand the land made available up to approximately 1 million square feet or a total of approximately 1.7 million square feet including operational facilities, which option must be exercised before April 2024.
 The Southern Kibbutz has rights to lease the site, which it holds pursuant to a lease, dated June 22, 2016, between the Southern Kibbutz and the Land Administration.

 The Southern Kibbutz Agreement contains customary representations and warranties, ownership, confidentiality, noncompete, indemnification and insurance provisions.
 The Southern Kibbutz Agreement requires the consent of the Southern Kibbutz for certain decisions, including approval of (v) the sale of the entire assets of the Southern Kibbutz Partnership or a material part thereof or the transfer of a material business operation of the Southern Kibbutz Partnership to any other person or corporation; (w) dilution of rights or holdings of the Southern Kibbutz in the Southern Kibbutz Partnership or any other action that might affect the rights of the Southern Kibbutz; (x) change in the business of the Southern Kibbutz Partnership, including the place of its business, entry into a sphere of activity that is not part of the business of the Southern Kibbutz Partnership or termination of an existing business operation of the Southern Kibbutz Partnership, and (y) transactions between the Southern Kibbutz Partnership and related parties.
 The Southern Kibbutz Agreement has an initial term of ten years, with an option to extend the term for an additional ten years.
 This extension option is automatically renewed, subject to compliance by the parties with the terms and conditions of the Southern Kibbutz Agreement.
-Each party to the Southern Kibbutz Agreement is entitled to terminate the Southern Kibbutz Agreement only in the event of an uncured breach, insolvency of the other party or force majeure event.
+Each party to the Southern Kibbutz Agreement is entitled to terminate the Southern Kibbutz Agreement only in the event of an uncurred breach, insolvency of the other party or force majeure event.
 Upon expiration of the term, the Southern Kibbutz will retain all fixtures and we shall not be entitled to any reimbursement for any investment or appreciation attributed to the facility or its land.